-Before deciding on a digital workplace concept, it is essential to have a clear picture of what your IT should look like in three years.
+Before deciding on a digital workplace concept, it is essential to have a clear picture of what your IT should look like in three years’ time.
 What equipment is required?
-What is a reasonable period of use for the device?
+What is a sensible period of use for the device?
 Who should be allowed to order which devices and when?
-How broad should the selection be?
 These and similar aspects should be strategically planned and defined in advance.

-It can be challenging to merge the ideas and expectations of the CIO and CFO.
-Young, energetic IT managers are particularly keen on rapid cultural change and will want to review every process.
+IT managers are particularly keen on rapid cultural change and will want to review every process.
 They are also likely to be planning considerable capital expenditure so that IT equipment can be replaced as quickly as possible.
 Finance managers will first and foremost look at the cost.
-They are likely to refuse to agree to such projects or will at least try to slow them down.
-A sustainable digital workplace strategy will only work if the decision-makers in IT and finance work hand in hand.
+This is where our customized business concepts come into their own.
+They make it easier to spread payments over the useful life of a digital workplace while maintaining the company’s liquidity, fulfilling the requirements of both CIO and CFO.

-Instead of spending weeks devising plans to replace all PCs in one massive rollout, you should upgrade workplaces in stages according to the requirements.
+Instead of spending weeks devising plans to replace all PCs in one huge rollout, you should upgrade workplaces in stages according to need.
 Workplace concepts with flexible, shorter terms will facilitate this strategy.

 No matter how excited you are about new IT trends, you have to bear in mind the reality of everyday work for your employees.
 Avoid planning the digital workplace for an imaginary scenario – talk to the people who will be affected.